jakvbs/gemini-mcp-rs/CONTRIBUTING.md

 ## Questions?

-Open an issue on GitHub or contact missdeer
+Open an issue on GitHub or contact jakvbs